fblscode/Fbls.jl/README.md

     # Just checking to make sure the offset made it all the way
     @assert get(rix, rec[recid]) == rec[offs(tbl)]

-    # Drop all records from tbl and reload via offset index
+    # Drop all records from table and reload via offset index
     empty!(tbl)
     @assert get(tbl, rix, rec[recid])[col] == "abc"

-    # Deletes are also logged
+    # Deletes are also logged to stream
     delete!(tbl, rec[recid])
     empty!(tbl)
     seekstart(out)